Your rights depend on whether your park home or static caravan is stationed on a protected or unprotected site.

 - your rights if the mobile home is to be re-sited

-- when pitch reviews can be carried out.
+- when pitch fees can be reviewed

-- maintenance and repair arrangements, for you and the site owner
+- maintenance and repair arrangements

 - where you can park vehicles

-- where you can hang washing out
+- where you can hang washing

-- if any pets are allowed on the site
+- whether pets are allowed

 Mobile home owners have to pay a pitch fee to the site owner to rent the land their mobile home sits on.